mtlynch/mtlynch.io/content/retrospectives/2023/07/index.md

 Nix has been at the top of my list of interesting-looking technologies for the past year.
 I've paused my programming side projects to tinker a bit with Nix and NixOS.

 I wrote up notes about my first experiences with Nix, and the post.
-My notes on Nix unexpectedly got a lot of attention on Twitter and Hacker News (TODO: link).
+My notes on Nix unexpectedly got a lot of attention on [Twitter](https://twitter.com/deliberatecoder/status/1670241507486441473) and [Hacker News](https://news.ycombinator.com/item?id=36387874).
 That encouraged me to try to capture more of my notes about trying things.
-My main blog feed is for polished posts, but I've been investing more in a "notes" subsection for things that aren't as polished but I just want to capture what I've learned while it's fresh in my head.
+My main blog feed is for polished posts, but I've been investing more in a ["notes"](/notes/) subsection for things that aren't as polished but I just want to capture what I've learned while it's fresh in my head.

 ### Building my first home server rack

+My fiance has pointed out that my office gets dirty because I have wires everywhere that make it hard to clean.
+I realized I could build a server rack, and we'd both be happy.
+I'd enjoy a fun project of building a rack, and she'd appreciate the reduction in messiness.

+I'm using a managed switch and VLANs for the first time.
+At first, I found VLANs too cumbersome and hard to debug, but now that I've got the basics, I enjoy them.
+I want to make VLANs for everything.

 ### Implementing an authentication library for Go

+When I started making web apps in 2018, I was too aware of the risks of managing authentication, so I always outsourced authentication to third-party services.
+That worked fine, but it created two other problems.
+The first was that it limited my products' adoption.
+Others could only deploy my apps on their servers if they also used the same authentication service I used.
+The other was test complexity.
+When I wrote end-to-end tests, they were slow and brittle because they depended on a third-party authentication service.

+For my most recent project, [ScreenJournal](https://thescreenjournal.com/), I surveyed [what authentication libraries were available](https://github.com/avelino/awesome-go#authentication-and-oauth).
+My requirements were:

+1. It had to be open-source.
+1. It had to use Go, my current language of choice for web apps.
+1. It had to be a library I build into my app rather than a separate service that runs alongside my app.
+1. It had to support SQLite as a datastore.

+[goth](https://github.com/markbates/goth) (formerly gomniauth) is popular, but it breaks requirement (3), as it only works with external third-party services.

+The other popular Go authentication solution is [authboss](https://github.com/volatiletech/authboss).
+The documentation is pretty sparse, which I later discovered was [an intentional choice the author made](authboss-support.png) to limit support requests (I sympathize).

+I spent an afternoon trying to implement a simple web app with authboss, but I [couldn't even get the basics working](https://github.com/mtlynch/authboss-minimal/pull/6/files).
+The more I learned about authboss, the less it seemed to match what I wanted from an authentication library.

+Now, I'm trying to create my own reusable authentication library.
+I'm not trying to make it a popular open-source package, just something that saves me the trouble of copy/pasting a bunch of auth code across all of my hobby projects.

 ## Wrap up

 ### What got done?

 - Built my first home server rack.
+- Learned the basics of Nix and NixOS.

 ### Lessons learned